-As the company is a relatively small business of approximately 300 employees both the Managing Director and the Executive Team are quite visible and accessible to the employee and believe in being connected.
+As the company is a relatively small business of approximately 300 employees, both the Managing Director and the Executive Team are accessible to the employees and believe in being connected.
 Management maintains an "open door policy" to make it easy employees to contact them when needed.

-Management believe that communication is key and annual "roadshow" is held where the Managing Director, Finance Director and Senior HR Manager visit each of the location to share news of the company's performance in the prior year and also the ongoing strategy and aims of the business for the future.
-There is also an open forum for employee questions and a monthly newsletter which conveys important company news and features, as well as giving updates and celebrating successes.
-Alongside these channels the line managers directly communicate important decisions and discuss their impact on people concerned and return feedback to the senior management team.
-Management believes it is important for the employees to have a voice and so each business unit has a structured approach to both sharing information and receiving feedback and ideas.
-There is a 'bright ideas scheme' which encourages suggestions and can may result in a financial reward being given for any that are implemented.
-This has yielded improvements to our social media presence and vehicle fleet in the past year.
+Management believe that communication is key, and in past years an annual "roadshow" was held in which the Managing Director, Finance Director and HR Director visited each of the locations to share news of the company's performance in the prior year and also the ongoing strategy and aims of the business for the future.
+This was not possible this year due to the Covid-19 restrictions in 2020.
+However there is an open forum for employee questions and a monthly newsletter which conveys important company news and features, as well as giving updates and celebrating successes.
+Alongside these channels, the line managers directly communicate important decisions and discuss their impact on people concerned and return feedback to the senior management team.
+Management believes it is important for the employees to have a voice and each business unit has a structured approach to both sharing information and receiving feedback and ideas.
+There is a 'bright ideas scheme' which encourages suggestions and may result in a financial reward being given for any that are implemented.
+This has yielded improvements to personal protective equipment allocations in the past year.
 On the occasions where a change is needed which affects the employees, this is done sensitively, following employment law and balancing the individual needs of the employee.

 The company believe its employees are its most valuable asset as they play a key role in delivering for customers.
 It aims to treat them fairly and consistently and to communicate with them regularly, to ensure they are engaged and understand the importance of role they play.
+The company encourages employee's involvement in the company's performance through various incentive schemes linked to the company's profit.